MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMPackage.md

 ### Example 1: Rename a package and add a description
 ```
-PS C:\> Set-CMPackage -Id "ST120001" -NewName "ScriptsPackage02" -Description "This package deploys scripts that run on a recurring schedule."
+PS XYZ:\> Set-CMPackage -Id "ST120001" -NewName "ScriptsPackage02" -Description "This package deploys scripts that run on a recurring schedule."
 ```

 This command renames the package that has the ID ST120001.